Antitrust Policy and Compliance Procedures

 Trade associations such the IMDA are made up of business competitors who join together at association meetings to take action to benefit the entire industry represented by the association.

 Any meeting of business competitors has the potential for generating violations of federal antitrust laws, whether the violations are intentional or inadvertent.
-Your cooperation in adhering to these guidelines will insure that discussions at industry group meetings avoid areas of possible danger.
+Your cooperation in adhering to these guidelines will ensure that discussions at industry group meetings avoid areas of possible danger.
 Whenever you may have reason to question the appropriateness of a proposed discussion or activity, please consult this policy and the Executive Director of the IMDA for further clarification of the association’s Antitrust Policy.